webrtc-security/webrtc-security.github.io/index.md

 Basic RTP does not have any built-in security mechanisms, and thus places no protections of the confidentiality of transmitted data.
 External mechanisms are instead relied on to provide encryption.
 In fact, the use of unencrypted RTP is explicitly forbidden by the WebRTC specification.

-WebRTC utilises SRTP for the encryption of mediastreams, rather than DTLS.
+WebRTC utilises SRTP for the encryption of media streams, rather than DTLS.
 This is because SRTP is a lighter-weight option than DTLS.
 The specification requires that any compliant WebRTC implementation support RTP/SAVPF (which is built on top of RTP/SAVP) <span class="reference">[[9](#ref.9)]</span>.
-However, the actual SRTP key exchange is inially performed end-to-end with DTLS-SRTP, allowing for the detection of any MiTM attacks.
+However, the actual SRTP key exchange is initially performed end-to-end with DTLS-SRTP, allowing for the detection of any MiTM attacks.

 <h4 id="4.3.3.">4.3.3.
 Establishment of a secure link</h4>

 Let us step through the process of establishing a new call on a WebRTC application.
 In this instance, there will be two parties involved; Alice and Bob.
-The call procedure is initiated when one party (Alice) calls the other (Bob), and the signalling process exchanges the revelant metadata between both parties.
+The call procedure is initiated when one party (Alice) calls the other (Bob), and the signalling process exchanges the relevant metadata between both parties.

 Once the initial ICE checks have concluded (or specifically, some of them), the two peers will start to setup one or more secure channels.
 Initially, a DTLS handshake is performed on all channels that are established by ICE.
 For the data channels, this step alone is sufficient as plain simple DTLS is used for encryption.
 For the media channels however, further steps are taken.